CUDA

 D --> E["Output: 1 float"]

 Small rows (≤ 1024 elements): One block per row.
 Shared memory for max, sum, normalization.
-Relatively clean.

 Large rows (> 1024 elements): Three separate kernel launches.
 Temporary device buffers for per-row max and sum.
 Three launches mean three synchronization barriers.